Do you have to file a return?

-You and your spouse or common-law partner elected to split pension income for 2016.
+- You and your spouse or common-law partner elected to split pension income for 2016.
 See lines 115, 116, 129, and 210.

-- You received working income tax benefit (WITB) advance payments in 2015.
+- You received working income tax benefit advance payments in 2016.

-- You disposed of capital property in 2015 (for example, if you sold real estate or shares) or you realized a taxable capital gain (for example, if a mutual fund or trust attributed income to you, or you are reporting a capital gains reserve you claimed on your 2014 return).
+- You disposed of capital property in 2016 (for example, if you sold real estate, your principal residence, or shares) or you realized a taxable capital gain (for example, if a mutual fund or trust attributed income to you, or you are reporting a capital gains reserve you claimed on your 2015 return).

 - You have to repay any of your old age security or employment insurance benefits.
 See line 235.

 - You have not repaid all amounts withdrawn from your registered retirement savings plan (RRSP) under the Home Buyers’ Plan or the Lifelong Learning Plan.
 For more information, go to Home Buyers' Plan (HBP) or see Guide RC4112, Lifelong Learning Plan (LLP).

 - You are paying employment insurance premiums on self-employment and other eligible earnings.
 See lines 317 and 430.

-Even if none of these requirements apply, you can file a return if any of the following situations apply:
+Even if none of these requirements apply, you should file a return if:

 - You want to claim a refund.